-7.16 Quad Page Program (32H)
+7.17 Quad Page Program (32H/34H)

 The Quad Page Program command is for programming the memory using four pins: IO0, IO1, IO2, and IO3.
 To use Quad Page Program the Quad enable in status register Bit9 must be set (QE=1).
 A Write Enable (WREN) command must previously have been executed to set the Write Enable Latch (WEL) bit before sending the Page Program command.
-The quad Page Program command is entered by driving CS# Low, followed by the command code (32H), three address bytes and at least one data byte on IO pins.
+The quad Page Program command is entered by driving CS# Low, followed by the command code (32H), three address Bytes and at least one data Byte on IO pins.

-If more than 256 bytes are sent to the device, previously latched data are discarded and the last 256 data bytes are guaranteed to be programmed correctly within the same page.
-If less than 256 data bytes are sent to device, they are correctly programmed at the requested addresses without having any effects on the other bytes of the same page.
-CS# must be driven high after the eighth bit of the last data byte has been latched in; otherwise the Quad Page Program (PP) command is not executed.
+The command sequence is shown below.
+If more than 256 Bytes are sent to the device, previously latched data are discarded and the last 256 data Bytes are guaranteed to be programmed correctly within the same page.
+If less than 256 data Bytes are sent to device, they are correctly programmed at the requested addresses without having any effects on the other Bytes of the same page.
+CS# must be driven high after the eighth bit of the last data Byte has been latched in; otherwise the Quad Page Program (PP) command is not executed.